legander/sendgrid-enhancement-suite/README.md

 Chrome extension that makes Sendgrid website usable..

-Go to __chrome://extensions__
-Press "Load unpacked extension.." and select the cloned dir.
+Go to __chrome://extensions__, press "Load unpacked extension.." and select the cloned dir.